qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 By default, when you click on a feature with the |identify| :sup:`Identify Features` tool or switch the attribute table to the *form view* mode, QGIS displays a form with tabulated textboxes (one per field).
 This rendering is the result of the default ``Autogenerate`` value of the :menuselection:`Layer properties --> Fields --> Attribute editor layout` setting.
-Thanks to the :ref:`widget setting <configure_widget>`, you can improve this dialog.
+Thanks to the :ref:`widget setting <configure_field>`, you can improve this dialog.

-You can furthermore define built-in forms
+You can furthermore define built-in forms (see figure_fields_form_).
-(see figure_fields_form_).
-This is useful for data entry jobs or to identify objects using the option ``auto open form`` when you have objects with many attributes.
-You can create an editor with several tabs and named groups to present the attribute fields.
+This is useful for data entry jobs or to identify features using the option ``auto open form``.
+When you have objects with many attributes, you can create an editor with several tabs and named groups to present the attribute fields.

 .. _figure_fields_form: